kai490952010/trading_alerts/docs/functionality.rst

   :width: 800
   :alt: Overall project architecture

+PS: Completed sections are marked in non-grey color.
+Rest are work in progress.

 The project can be separated into 3 python packages:

 1.  trading-alerts (current package) - this will contain the data pipeline package